Benjamindodgson/MyMovies/README.md

    git push origin feature/your-feature-name
    ```
    Then, go to GitHub and create a pull request for your branch.
+5. **Simulator Video**: Record a simulator video demonstrating the functionality of the app and attach it to the final PR.

 ## Project Requirements